 December in New England.
-A time of year when anything not dead and grey is miserable and frozen; and that includes many of the people.
+A time of year when everything’s grey and miserable; especially the people.
 A time of year when saturation is a moot point and color balance matters not (colors, in fact, are only seen in memories and dreams).
-Today I decided to pick a camera that would most aptly capture the feeling and tone of this bleak hellscape.
-I present to you, the Nintendo Game Boy Camera.
+Today I decided to pick a camera that would most aptly capture the feeling and tone of this bleak hell-scape.
+I present, the Nintendo Game Boy Camera.

 The idea for this article about an ancient video game-based toy camera from 1998 sprung from the delivery to my home of a brand new product.
 I ordered the Analogue Pocket over two years ago and it’s finally arrived.
 Twenty-four hours after unpacking the new retro-modern handheld gaming device, it’s very clear that it was worth the wait.